FIRE Abroad Country Calculator (2026): Compare Costs and FI Timeline by Country

 • exchange-rate buffer (5-10%)

-• healthcare model (public/private/hybrid)
+• healthcare model (public, private, or hybrid)

 • relocation and visa setup costs